GDQuest/website/content/tutorial/godot/gdscript/optimization-measure/index.md

 +++
-title = "Measuring the speed of your code" description = "Using the profiler and measuring individual blocks of code with timers" menuTitle = "Optimization 1 - Measure your code" author = "razoric" coAuthors = ["nathan"]
+title = "Measuring code performances" description = "Using the profiler and measuring individual blocks of code with timers" author = "razoric" coAuthors = ["nathan"]